okinskas/jekyll-now/_posts/2018-9-20-Game-Loop-Pattern.md

 The issues with this implementation occur on slow hardware.
 If the hardware cannot keep up with the number of updates that need to occur per second to ensure a consistent experience, the loop will continue as soon as it can to try to meet the requirement.
-However, it will cause stutter in game and frame states as updates slow down.
+However, it will cause stutter in game and render states as updates slow down.

 Another downside of the locked loop is that fast hardware will handle it well, but the hardware's potential